ValencyHQ/vanilla/CONTRIBUTING.md

 - **Make sure the target of your pull request is the relevant branch**.
 Most of bugfix or new feature should go to the `master` branch.
 - **Include only related work**.
 If your pull request has unrelated commit, it won't be accepted.

-## Icon Requests

-Before creating an icon request, please search to see if someone has requested the icon already.
-If there is an open request, please add a :+1:.

-If the icon has not already been requested, [create an issue](https://github.com/colebemis/feather/issues/new?title=Icon%20Request:) with a title of `Icon request: <icon name>` and add as much information as possible.

 ## Bug Reports

 Before reporting an issue, please search to see if someone has filed a similar issue before.
 If there is already an open issue, please add a :+1: and/or leave a comment with additional information.

 When creating a new issue make sure to include the following:

-- Version of `Feather` in use.
+- Version of `Valency` in use.
 Are you running from source/master?
 Are you using a released build?
 Which release?
 - Your environment.
 What is your operating system?
 32 or 64 bits?
 - Step to reproduce.
 Even if the step is only one line change, **include it!** Include the actual result and what you expected.
 - Any message or error you get in the console, if you do.